vankesteren/server_docs/userdocs.md

 2. If you aren't sure about something, read again and then _ask_ before doing.
 3. If you misuse the server, your account will be suspended.

+TODO: add a step closing your processes in your code/quitting the session manually.

 ## 4.1.
 Scheduling time
 Multiple users can connect to the server at the same time.
 If you are preparing your simulation or just trying out small stuff, you can always login to the server.
 If you want to run a large simulation, please reserve time for this on the [Google sheet schedule](https://docs.google.com/spreadsheets/d/1YmaAHvosjAvPZCP4mZkHpW-yuWUnar4o5oMbvXBvWIg/edit?usp=sharing).